 Other Oxford scholarships

-There are a small number of centrally administered scholarships available for undergraduates and these are summarised below.
+There are a small number of other centrally administered scholarships available for undergraduates and these are summarised below.
 For further details of each scheme, click on the name of the scholarship.

-|Hill Foundation Scholarship||Russian nationals wishing to study for a second undergraduate degree.||Tuition fees, college fees and an annual grant towards living costs.||12 noon (UK time) on 17 February 2016|
+|Hill Foundation Scholarship||Students must be nationals of and ordinarily resident in the Russian Federation wishing to study for a second undergraduate degree.||Course fees and an annual grant towards living costs.||12 noon (UK time) on 7 February 2024|